ebassi/2017-guadec/continuous.rst

    strive to have something excellent and exciting for everyone else to see, use, and contribute towards.

-   As a matter of fact, though, I find hatred a powerful motivator to get stuff done, when it comes to fixing broken behaviour.
+   As a matter of fact, though, I find disappointment a powerful motivator to get stuff done, when it comes to fixing broken behaviour.
 I enjoy the moment when something goes from not working to working, and that includes every step of the way: from broken design, to broken architecture, to broken implementation, to broken testing, to broken integration.

+   This motivation is part of why I contribute to GNOME; there are very, very few free and open source projects that actively encourage contributors to own up broken components, architectures, and design.
+Being a GNOME contributor means taking responsibility for something broken, fixing it at the best of your abilities, and then contribute it back to the larger community.

+   It's the campsite rule — "leave the project in a better state than when you found it" — applied to free software.

 ----